kerlandsson/java-troubleshooting/README.md

 This document contains useful commands and code snippets for troubleshooting Java applications in production.

+Much of this is not exclusively for Java applications.

 The following assumptions are made.

 * The `$pid` variable contains the process ID (PID) to the Java process in question
 * `$JAVA_HOME` is set to a JDK installation
+* You are using Oracle's HotSpot JVM
 * You are logged in as the same user as the Java process you are troubleshooting is running as
 * You are on a Linux machine (most stuff works on *NIX but is untested)